A characterization of the graphs of bilinear $(d\times d)$-forms over $\mathbb{F}_2$: Definitions and preliminaries

 \end{theo}

+Recall that two subspaces of a fixed vector space are said to be {\it skew}, if their intersection is trivial.

-Recall that the bilinear forms graph $Bil_q(e\times d)$ can be defined (see \cite[Chapter~9.5.A]{BCN}) on the set of $d$-dimensional subspaces of the $(e+d)$-dimensional vector space over $\mathbb{F}_q$ that are skew to given $e$-dimensional subspace, with two such $d$-subspaces adjacent if their intersection has dimension $d-1$.
-Taking into account this definition, we obtain the following direct consequence of Theorem \ref{theo-SPG}.
+\begin{remark} The bilinear forms graph $Bil_q(d\times e)$ can be defined (see \cite[Chapter~9.5.A]{BCN}) on the set of $d$-dimensional subspaces of the $(e+d)$-dimensional vector space over $\mathbb{F}_q$ that are skew to given $e$-dimensional subspace, with two such $d$-subspaces adjacent if their intersection has dimension $d-1$. \end{remark}